TomSB1423/Obsidian-Darkside20k/General Information/Interim report.md

 ## Interim Report
 ### Project intro (7 pages)
 - What is dark matter and why is background important [[Dark Matter Candidates.pdf]]
+	- Start with particle candidates of dark matter, motivation for existence
 	- Evidence: Uneven distribution for galaxy
+			- Figure of this
-	- Types: Hot, cold, WIMP, Axion
+	- Types: Hot, cold, WIMP, Axion (don't go into too much depth of this)
-	- WIMP specifics + methods of detection [[WIMP Interactions]]
+	- WIMP specifics + methods of detection, we are using direct detection [[WIMP Interactions]]
 	- High sensitivity → solar neutrinos
 	- Necessity of background suppression
 - [[Darkside-20k]] and previous detector summary